Learn the easiest ways to braid manes with this step-by-step tutorial.

 Did you know that you need incredibly strong yarn for equestrian braiding?
-I recommend using a medium weight yarn that you can’t break.
-Thin yarn will cut into your hands like fishing line.
+I recommend using a medium-weight yarn that you can’t break with your hands.
+Thin yarn will cut into your hands like a fishing line.
 Ouch!
 Thick yarn won’t result in tidy knots, so it’s not suitable for braiding.

 My favorite is Red Heart Classic Yarn.
-This yarn is strong, just the right weight so it’s easy on your hands and it comes in mane matching colors.
+This yarn is strong, just the right weight so it’s easy on your hands and it comes in colors that match your horse’s mane.
 It’s not expensive, but it can be hard to find in stores.
 Click here to purchase it at Yarnspirations.

 Does your horse have a white mane?
 White yarn makes a horse’s mane look dirty.
-Instead use an off-white or a light grey yarn for the best braiding results.
+For the best braiding results, use an off-white or a light grey yarn.